kalensar wrote: Bahram Katirai's book Revolution in Astronomy is what this topic is all about. One of the best to read, and practically the only one!

 The only difference that can be used is planets reflect light, stars do not.

 Though still preliminary, any attempts to use reflected light to make the planets of the solar system visible to us fails miserably.
 The Moon, by my very crude so far estimates, is not going to by visible by eye until the observer was within about 50,000 miles.
 I have some e-mails out to scientists and also to 3d modellers specialising in lighting who should be able to reproduce all the known parameters and actually calculate exact illumination levels.
 The figures are not going to jive by a long way I'm certain, so the simple light ray model currently employed is going to have to be junked.
 I still maintain Dollard is correct, that the Sun emits no transverse EM waves, that is no light or heat, but unless NASA will perform some simple experiments that could easily prove or disprove that idea, then we'll all remain in the dark.
+That idea that our Sun is very hot could have been tested cheaply and easily many years ago, just launch a probe at the sun that could transmit basic data back to earth, and see how long it survives.

 Gary